varoonsahgal/tf-fundamentals/exercises/05/README.md

 Providers are plugins that Terraform uses to understand various external APIs and cloud providers.
 Thus far in this workshop, we've used the AWS provider.

-* In this exercise, we're going to modify the AWS provider we've been using to create our bucket in a different region
+* In this exercise, we're going to modify the AWS provider to explicitly specify the region that we want to use.

 ### Add the second provider